Thursday, July 3, 2025

 Notes on #32:

 1. This is the fourth in the series where George meets representatives of beers, assesses them in front of them, and delivers a smart ass response.
 I knew I wanted to do Rasputin, as a fan of the beer for oh, 25 years, at least, but couldn’t think of a gag.
-Until I heard a coworker sing the Lady Gaga song.
+Until I heard a coworker sing the song.
 Thanks, Ezra!

 2. All of these strips so far have been inked with felt tip pens and markers.
 When I was younger, I tried to do everything with nib pens and brushes, like my cartoonist heroes, but wasn’t always successful.
 One of these days I’m going to give myself enough time to do one all with brush and that’ll be great.